-R. Arthur Matthews, widely respected for his years of bold spiritual combat with China Inland Mission, challenged the Christian Church to despise and flee from détente and to make sure it has a "spiritual warfare battle plan" that the satanic powers fear.
-Among his prominent and enduring quotations are:

-• Passivity towards our enemy is what the devil wants from us and is his trick to cool the ardor of God's men of war.
-There is no neutrality on the battlefield.
-Jesus said, "He that is not with me is against me."
-Everywhere the Word of God is against passivity.

-♦ In warfare there are four possible attitudes-offense, defense, détente, and desertion.
-It is the first of these attitudes that our adversary fears, for "Satan trembles when he sees the weakest saint upon his knees."

-♦ The history of the saints in every age is one of conflict.
+- R. Arthur Matthews (Widely respected for his years of bold spiritual combat with China Inland Mission, he challenged the Christian Church to despise and flee from détente and to make sure it has a "spiritual warfare battle plan" that the satanic powers fear.
+Among his prominent and enduring quotations are): - ♦ Passivity towards our enemy is what the devil wants from us and is his trick to cool the ardor of God's men of war.
+There is no neutrality on the battlefield....
+"He that is not with me is against me." - ♦ In warfare there are four possible attitudes-offense, defense, détente, and desertion.
+It is the first of these attitudes that our adversary fears. - ♦ The history of the saints in every age is one of conflict.
 The pathway the disciple treads as he follows His Lord is one of certain warfare....Oh Lord!
-Help me to accept the fact that I am born for battle.

-• We should beware of activities that do not bring us to grips with the enemy.
+Help me to accept the fact that I am born for battle. - ♦ We should beware of activities that do not bring us to grips with the enemy.
 Everywhere Paul went his activities stirred up the enemy and brought him into action like a roaring lion.

-♦ A permissive society is one that faces the onslaughts of evil with relaxed bowstrings....There are no safe battles-but there are no safe compromises either.

-♦ Everything hinges on prayer.

-• God looks for a man through whom He may declare war on the enemy.

-♦ Without God man cannot; without man God will not.

-♦ God identifies Himself with obedient weakness.

-• For every provocation against God's cause there is provision for victory.

-• We are as victorious as we want to be....Each man has his own measuring cup and measures out the quantity of victory he desires.

-♦ Jesus said: 'I send you as sheep into the midst of wolves.'

-• When God sees a weapon being used in His name and faith daring to attempt the impossible, He musters Heaven's cohorts and moves in to confound and rout the enemy.

-♦ Desire by itself is powerless against the enemy unless followed by the will to act. -Born for Battle
+- ♦ There are no safe battles-but there are no safe compromises either....Everything hinges on prayer. - ♦ God looks for a man through whom He may declare war on the enemy. - ♦ Without God man cannot; without man God will not. - ♦ God identifies Himself with obedient weakness. - ♦ For every provocation against God's cause there is provision for victory. - ♦ We are as victorious as we want to be....Each man has his own measuring cup. - ♦ Jesus said: 'I send you as sheep into the midst of wolves.' - ♦ When God sees a weapon being used in His name and faith daring to attempt the impossible, He musters Heaven's cohorts and moves in to confound and rout the enemy. - ♦ Desire by itself is powerless against the enemy unless followed by the will to act. -Born for Battle

-Evangelist Charles G. Finney (the pulpit's incalculable influence on its culture and its unique and prec-ious potential to restore a decaying nation): Brethren, our preaching will bear its legitimate fruits.
+Evangelist Charles G. Finney (the pulpits' controlling influence on our culture and their unique and invaluable potential to restore our decaying nation): Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours in a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.
-If the pulpit is responsible for it.
+If the public press lacks moral discrimination, the pulpit is responsible for it.
+If the church is degenerate and worldly, the pulpit is responsible for it.
 If the world loses its interest in religion, the pulpit is responsible for it.
 If Satan rules in our halls of legislation, the pulpit is responsible for it.
 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact, my dear brethren; but let us lay it to heart and be thoroughly awake to our responsibility in respect to the morals of this nation. -Second Great Awakening sermon (1873)